ropensci-archive/roweb2/content/blog/2018-08-14-where-to-bird.md

 ```

 For plotting the MPI, we’ll convert `opencage` output to an `sf` point
-with the same coordinate reference system as the Openstreetmap data
+with the same coordinate reference system as the OpenStreetMap data
 extracted with `osmdata`.

 ``` r